fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Specify the path command and accepts standard SVG path format, using the `path` attribute.

-* Set the x coordinate of the starting position of the path with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the x coordinate of the starting position of the path for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the y coordinate of the starting position of the path with respect to the topmost position (taken as zero) of the chart using the `y` attribute.
+* Set the y coordinate of the starting position of the path for the topmost position (taken as zero) of the chart using the `y` attribute.

 * Specify the hex color code for the annotation using the `color` attribute.